anudeepmk/devopsAssessment/README.md

 > This role is tested on *Ubuntu 18.04* with *postgresql_version: "10"* mentioned in postgresqlRole/defaults/main.yml

 > The play *otherTasks.yml* consists of firewall rules,ssh deny password logins,postgresql dump scheduling
+  To run the ansible playbook
+  ansible-playbook setup_tasks.yml -e "whichhost=<REMOTENODE>"